DESIGNING AN APP THAT CHANGES THE WORLD FOR THE BETTER

 Current state of the project

 After 5 months from the release, more than 1300 people received help in Norway in the app itself.
 It proves that there’s a big need for such an app and that Goodify is on the right track to change the world for the better.
-And I’m glad I can be a part of this amazing journey!
+And I’m glad I could be a part of this amazing journey!